Sprint Terms and Conditions

 PLEASE READ THIS CAREFULLY; IT AFFECTS YOUR RIGHTS

 How will we resolve disputes?
-Through mandatory arbitration and waiver of class action.
+Through mandatory arbitration or in small claims court.
 If we have a dispute, we agree to resolve it using arbitration or small claims court.
-We also agree to resolve our issues in a suit with only two parties (you and Sprint) instead of by class action (thousands of people and Sprint).
+We also agree to resolve our issues in a proceeding with only two parties (you and Sprint) instead of by class action (thousands of people and Sprint).
 In arbitration, an arbitrator replaces the judge and jury.
 Disputes are ANY (we really mean ANY) disagreements about our relationship.
-So let’s not fight- okay?
-Before starting anything legal, let us know what the problem is and your proposed solution in writing.
+We also agree to attempt to resolve any disputes informally before beginning any legal proceedings, so first let us know what the problem is and your proposed solution in writing.
 More ...

 How does arbitration work?
-The arbitration will be heard by a single arbitrator, follow a standard set of rules (known as the JAMS Rules) and will be located in your home county of your billing address.
+The arbitration will be heard by a single arbitrator, follow a standard set of rules (known as the AAA Rules) and will be located in the county of your billing address.
 The Federal Arbitration Act (“FAA”) applies to this Agreement and arbitration provision.
-We feel very strongly that we should resolve claims on an individual, and not class, basis.
 Sprint will pay for any filing or case management fees associated with the arbitration and the professional fees for the arbitrator’s services.
-The arbitrator will write an award explaining the decision and the findings and conclusions supporting it.
 More ...

 What happens if someone sues Sprint based on something I actually caused?
 This is called indemnification, and you will be on the hook to the person suing.
 More ...